World War Hulks: Publication history

-The series revealed the identities of both Red Hulk and Red She-Hulk and how they came to be that way.
-Additionally the series brought back Bruce Banner as the Hulk and set up the fight with his father that Skaar has been longing for.
+The series revealed the identities and origins of both Red Hulk and Red She-Hulk.
+Additionally, the series brought back Bruce Banner as the Hulk and set up the fight with his father that Skaar has been longing for.

 Plot summary

 Ulik resurfaces and is shown to have gone on a multi-state drinking binge.
 He ends up destroying a train bridge with the disaster being averted by A-Bomb and Marlo Chandler.
 When Ulik starts choking Marlo, he is defeated by A-Bomb.

-While in a fantasy world where Bruce killed the Hulk and the smart heroes joined the smart villains in a machine to help the world and where General Thunderbolt Ross is still alive, Bruce is visited by Doctor Doom who gives him a robot arm.
+While in a fantasy world where Bruce Banner killed the Hulk and the smart heroes joined the smart villains in a machine to help the world and where General Thunderbolt Ross is still alive, Banner is visited by Doctor Doom who gives him a robot arm.
 Back at his home (with his imaginary family which consists of Betty Ross, a son, and a daughter), he activates it and wakes up for a moment.
 He is quickly interrupted by his fantasy son.
 While playing with his fantasy family, Doctor Doom arrives.
-Doctor Doom harms his son that then transforms into Skaar forcing Banner to activate the arm and get himself and Doctor Doom back to reality.
+Doctor Doom harms his son that then transforms into Skaar, forcing Banner to activate the arm and get himself and Doctor Doom back to reality.
 Meanwhile, Glenn Talbot sends the army to fight the marines that were taking Washington.
-They receive back up from Skaar, Korg and A-Bomb.
-The fight continues until the Hulked-Out-Heroes arrive and attack them.
-Rick says they must find Banner so Skaar launches them to the Hellicarrier where Banner is captive while staying behind to fight Hulked-Out-Heroes consisting of Hulkified versions of Captain America, Thor (referred to as The Mighty Thor), Ms. Marvel, Cyclops (referred to as Hulklops), Iceman (referred to as Icehulk), Storm, Human Torch (referred to as the Hulking Torch), Invisible Woman, and Thing (referred to as No-Thing).
+They receive back up from Skaar, Korg, and A-Bomb.
+The fight continues until the Hulked-Out Heroes arrive and attack them.
+Rick says they must find Banner so Skaar launches them to the Hellicarrier where Banner is captive while staying behind to fight Hulked-Out-Heroes consisting of Hulkified versions of Captain America, Thor, Ms. Marvel, Cyclops, Iceman, Storm, Human Torch, Invisible Woman, and Thing.
 Now awake, Banner sees Doctor Doom trying to steal the brains of the smart heroes, since he and the others, including Banner, were still connected to the machine.
-However, Doom accidentally blows his own brain before being launched off the Intelligencia Helicarrier by Red-She-Hulk.
+However, Doom accidentally blows his own brain before being launched off the Intelligencia Helicarrier by Red She-Hulk.
 Rick and Skaar then arrive and Skaar stabs Red-She-Hulk with his sword forcing her to revert to her human form revealing her true identity as Betty Ross.